MITLibraries/transmogrifier-ab-diff/README.md

 TRANSMOGRIFIER_TIMEOUT=# timeout for a single Transmogrifier container; default is 5 hours TIMDEX_BUCKET=# when using CLI command 'timdex-sources-csv', this is required to know what TIMDEX bucket to use PRESERVE_ARTIFACTS=# if 'true', intermediate artifacts like transformed files, collated records, etc., will not be automatically removed
+ALLOW_FAILED_TRANSMOGRIFIER_CONTAINERS=# if 'true' (default), the run will continue even if some Transmogrifier containers failed to complete successfully
 ```

 ## CLI commands